JetBrains/amper/docs/Tutorial.md

 ### Step 8.
 Deduplicate common parts

 You might have noticed that there are some common dependencies and settings present in `module.yaml` files.
-We now can extract the into a template.
+We now can extract them into a template.

 Let's create a couple of `<name>.module-template.yaml` files: